git996/embedded_systems/README.md

-# Object Tracing robitic arm.
+# Object Tracking robitic arm.
 Embedded Systems (8234).

 A project I did for one of my classes in early 2018.